Ion beam etching Scia Systems Coat 200

 KNAUER, S.; DAVÍDKOVÁ, K.; SCHMOLL, D.; SERHA, R.; VORONOV, A.; WANG, Q.; VERBA, R.; DOBROVOLSKIY, O.; LINDNER, M.; REIMANN, T.; DUBS, C.; URBÁNEK, M.; CHUMAK, A., 2023: Propagating spin-wave spectroscopy in a liquid-phase epitaxial nanometer-thick YIG film at millikelvin temperatures.
 JOURNAL OF APPLIED PHYSICS 133 (14), p.
 1 - 8, doi: 10.1063/5.0137437 (RAITH, RIE-FLUORINE, SCIA, BRILLOUIN, EVAPORATOR, VNA-MPI)

 Idesová, B., 2023: Design and fabrication of dielectric metasurfaces for ultraviolet wavelengths.
 MASTER'S THESIS, p.
-1 - 71 (EVAPORATOR, ALD, RAITH, NANOCALC, SCIA)
+1 - 71 (EVAPORATOR, ALD-FIJI, RAITH, NANOCALC, SCIA)

 CHMELA, O.; SADÍLEK, J.; SAMA, DOMENECH-GIL, G.; J.; SOMER, J.; MOHAN, R.; ROMANO-RODRIGUEZ, A.; HUBÁLEK, J.; VALLEJOS VARGAS, S., 2018: Selectively arranged single-wire based nanosensor array systems for gas monitoring.
 NANOSCALE 10 (19), p.
 9087 - 10, doi: 10.1039/c8nr01588k (RAITH, DWL, KAUFMAN, MAGNETRON, SCIA, RIE-FLUORINE, WIRE-BONDER, RIGAKU3)